Local and Corps Community

 Using a journal as a follow up tool, the local community invites vulnerable girls to connect with their weekly programs as well as start a monthly support group to build a BRAVE life.
 Click here to check out the BRAVE journal, written by Lisa Barnes, a Salvation Army Officer and Foster Grad.

-Plan a corps women’s retreat if partnering with another corps point value will be split evenly)
+Plan a corps women’s retreat – if partnering with other corps, each contributing corps receive full points

 Plan and Execute a Corps Women’s Retreat